priore/SOAPEngine/README.md

 ## Features
 * Support both 2001 (v1.1) and 2003 (v1.2) `XML` schema.
-* Support array, array of structs and dictionary.
+* Support array, array of structs, dictionary and sets.
-* Support user-defined object.
-Capable of serializing complex data types and array of complex data types, even multi-level embedded structs.
+* Support for user-defined object with serialization of complex data types and array of complex data types, even embedded multilevel structures.
 * Supports `ASMX` Services, `WCF` Services (`svc`) and now also the `WSDL` definitions.
 * Supports Basic Authentication, `WS-Security`, Client side Certificate and custom security header.
+* Supports iOS Social Account to send OAuth 2.0 token on the request.
 * `AES256` or `3DES` Encrypt/Decrypt data without SSL security.
 * An example of service and how to use it is included in source code.